-General assessment strategy
+General assessment strategy.

 Our system of assessment is designed to monitor acquisition and utilisation of core knowledge, skills and professional behaviour necessary for the student's first experience of clinical practice as a Physician Associate.
-A student is therefore required to pass each domain of assessment (Knowledge, Skills and Professional Behaviour) in order to progress to the next Stage of the course and ultimately to qualify to sit the Physician Associate Registration Assessment (PARA) National examination.
+A student is therefore required to pass each domain of assessment (Knowledge, Skills and Professional Behaviour) in order to progress to the next Stage of the course and ultimately to qualify to sit the Physician Associate Registration Assessment (PARA) national examination.
 The assessments explicitly test achievement of the defined learning outcomes as set out in the Degree Programme Handbooks and Study Guides.

-The GMC curriculum discusses "capabilities in practice" and are divided into generic capabilities and clinical capabilities.
+The PASC (formerly FPA) curriculum discusses "capabilities in practice" and are divided into generic capabilities and clinical capabilities.
 These terminal learning outcomes are covered by the knowledge, skills and professional behaviour elements of assessment used on the programme.
+In addition to CiPs the GMC shared and generic learning outcomes for PAs and AAs are linked here and feed into the CiPs.